CONSTITUTION AND BY-LAWS OF CRICKET NEWFOUNDLAND &

 Article 4.
 BY-LAWS OF THE ASSOCIATION

 The By-laws, appended to this Constitution, shall describe the organization and functions of the Club, and the means by which members of the Club may elect the Club Board of Directors and control the property and activities of the Club.

 BY-LAWS OF CRICKET NEWFOUNDLAND & LABRADOR

 By-law 1: Membership

-Membership in the Association shall be open to all, irrespective of sex, age, creed or color.
+Membership in the Association shall be open to all, irrespective of sex, age, creed or colour.

 By-law 2: Association By-laws, Rules and Regulations

-All members shall uphold, observe and conform to the By-laws, Rules and Regulations of of the Association and such regulations as made by the Board of Directors of the Association.
+All members shall uphold, observe and conform to the By-laws, Rules and Regulations of the Association and such regulations as made by the Board of Directors of the Association.

 By-law 3: Membership Fees

 By-law 4: Member in Good Standing

-For a member of the Association to be considered in good standing with the Association , that member must pay fees as are stipulated by the Association Board of Directors in advance of the membership year in question.
-Members will not be permitted to take part in any Association activities if these fees are not paid within 60 days of the date set for payment.
+For a member of the Association to be considered in good standing with the Association, that member must pay fees as are stipulated by the Association Board of Directors for the membership year in question.
+Members will not be permitted to take part in any Association activities if these fees are not paid prior to taking part in any Association activities.
 Members in arrears may be considered as having terminated their Association membership.

 By-law 5: Suspension and Expulsion from the Association

-The Board of Directors may suspend or expel a member of the club for acting contrary to the By-laws, Rules and Regulations of the Association .
+The Board of Directors may suspend or expel a member of the Association for acting contrary to the By-laws, Rules and Regulations of the Association .
 The Association Board shall develop a suspension and expulsion policy that contains a provision for suspending or expelling of any member of the Club from such membership on terms and conditions that are deemed appropriate and necessary by the Association Board of Directors.
 This policy shall be approved by the Association Board of Directors from time to time and it shall be in writing and made available to all members in advance of its implementation.
 This policy must include an appropriate hearing and appeal process, which includes principles of due process, an appropriate reinstatement application process and an appropriate graduated series of disciplinary measures.